![]() |

 that was true.
 But, it

-means that the sin has been dealt with honestly - openly - moving the
+means that the sin has been dealt with honestly -

 man forward in the pursuit of godliness.
-Next - The overseer
+Next

-is the husband of one wife There’s some discussion about
+is the husband of one wife There’s

 what this means.
-What about a divorced man
+What

 or a widower or a single man?
-The culture of Ephesus was kind
+The

-of like ours today - where the commitment of marriage didn’t mean a
+of like ours today - where the commitment of marriage

 whole lot.
-At least they still realized
+At least they

 that marriage was between a man and a women - sort of.
+People went from marriage to

-People went from marriage to marriage to marriage to
+marriage to marriage to

 marriage without thinking about it to much.
 People